This magical 10-day Morocco itinerary will fill your days with epic adventures, mouthwatering food, and magical experiences.

 It was impressive to see how many uses this natural oil can be put to, and we ended up leaving with a small jar of argan-oil-infused eczema medicine to try out on D’s notoriously dry skin.

 As the late afternoon began to arise, we arrived in the busy city of Marrakech.
 Daoud, whose family lives in the city, could barely contain his excitement at soon being reunited with his wife and children.
 We were all happy to know that he’d soon be in their arms again.

 We navigated the relentless traffic of the Marrakech city core towards the Marrakech medina and found parking in a small square inside the city walls.
 Here we made our way to Riad Slitine, a beautiful property located not far from Jamaa El Fna Square, the center of much of the action in the city.

 We still had a short time before the sun began to set, so after getting ourselves cleaned up, we stepped out into the bustling medina and began to explore the city.
-We wandered through shops and markets, checked out the towering displays of spices and herbs, and took a walk through the Jewish quarter with a wannabe “guide” who wouldn’t take no for an answer.
+We wandered through shops and markets, checked out the towering displays of spices and herbs, and walked through the Jewish quarter with a wannabe “guide” who wouldn’t take no for an answer.